vuestorefront/vue-storefront/docs/guide/basics/configuration.md

   "clearPricesBeforePlatformSync": false,
 ```

-This is related to `alwaysSyncPlatformPricesOver` and whet it's set to true, the prices provided from the ElasticSearch will be always overriden to zero before rendering the dynamic prices.
+This is related to `alwaysSyncPlatformPricesOver` and whet it's set to true, the prices provided from the ElasticSearch will be always overridden to zero before rendering the dynamic prices.

 ```json
   "waitForPlatformSync": false,